Geological Survey of Pakistan: History

 By 1956, the GSP worked extremely close with the United States Geological Survey (USGS); the USGS established multimillion-dollar work laboratories and facilities in all over the country and cooperation continued until 1970.
 In 1957, the GSP discovered the large stockpiles of uranium in Sindh and Punjab.
 In addition, the GSP helped established country's universities to teach geoscience and engineering as part of their university programmes.

 In the 1970s, due to its expansion and scientific capabilities, the GSP was instrumental in carrying out work on nuclear geography, when its scientists frequently visited in various mountain ranges of the country.
 The GSP notably carried out an ingenious work on nuclear geology and geography as part of the clandestine atomic bomb project, and played an integral role in the selection of the test sites.
 Throughout this time, the GSP's scientists continued exploring uranium and plutonium, as well as other material sources in all over the country.

 In 1992, The GSP announced the discovery of the huge deposits of coal at Thar Desert in Sindh.
 The GSP sponsored and published various studies on the geology of Thar Desert.
 In the 1990s, the GSP issued and produced several maps of atlas of Pakistan, with mapping at 1:1 000 000 scale and a variety of themes published at 1:5 000 000.
 Economic liberalization policies of government in 1992 led the ADB to sponsor a 10-year-long multibillion-dollar mineral exploration programme to cover 14 identified mineralized zones in the country.
 In the 1990s, the GSP also discovered the large deposits of Gold and Copper in Western Balochistan, southwest Pakistan.

 In the 2000s, the GSP gained international and public prominence when its scientists discovered and unearthed the first ever dinosaur fossils in Pakistan.
 The remains were thought to be around ~70 million years old and were found by geologists mapping the Barkhan district of the country's arid Balochistan province.
 The specimens include legs and vertebrae.

-GSP Head Quarter
+GSP Headquarters

-Geological Survey of Pakistan Head Quarter is located in western city of Pakistan, Quetta.
+Geological Survey of Pakistan Headquarter is located in western city of Pakistan, Quetta.
 Different branch located in GSP headquarter are given below: